davidm3591/et_debug/debug_cklist_10042019.md

   - * [ ] Search for same issue(s)
       - Some of Cambria Math symbols
       >The Cambria Math font has UNICODE characters beyond 0xFFFF.
 You can see them in a Word document, just by inserting a Symbol and selecting the Cambria Math font.
 By the way, the Windows Character Map does not show these characters.
 My question is : how to exhibit those UNICODE characters in a Windows app using TextOut() ?
-      >To display these supplementary code points you need to use UTF-16 surrogate pairs.
+      >To display these supplementary code points you need to use UTF-16 surrogate pairs.<br>
       >A surrogate pair is a way of representing single code points beyond 0xFFFF as two wide characters.
 You simply pass a surrogate pair to TextOut() and it will be displayed.